 Qualification(s): LLB (Hons) and B Arts in International Studies

-Cassandra Taylor is a lawyer in Maurice Blackburn’s employment and industrial law team in Sydney, which is part of the only first tier employment law national practice listed by the prestigious Doyles Guide for employee representation.
+Cassandra Taylor is an Associate in Maurice Blackburn’s employment and industrial law team in Sydney, which is part of the only first tier employment law national practice listed by the prestigious Doyles Guide for employee representation.

 Cassandra acts for employees engaged in a diverse range of industries and roles.
 She has successfully negotiated discreet settlements for clients, which often include the payment of compensation as well as non-financial terms directed at putting them in the best position to find alternative work.
 The majority of Cassandra’s matters resolve through confidential negotiations/pre-trial.